nlotito/personal-site/content/publication/fortna-dont-2018/index.md

 ---
-title: "Don't Bite the Hand That Feeds: Rebel Funding Sources and the Use of Terrorism in Civil Wars"
+title: "Don't Bite the Hand That Feeds"
+subtitle: Rebel Funding Sources and the Use of Terrorism in Civil Wars
 authors:
 - V. Page Fortna
 - Nicholas J. Lotito